 Associates is a collective of curators, academics and artists who write long-term strategies for community and culture…

-We are Charlie Tims, Daisy Froud, Hadrian Garrard, Harriet Harriss, John Kieffer, John Holden, John Newbigin, Lois Stonock, Mark Suggitt, Mark Williams, Peter Jenkinson, Sara Selwood, Shelagh Wright, Steve Moffitt, Tom Dyckhoff, Tom Keeley, and Verity-Jane Keefe
+We are: Charlie Tims, Daisy Froud, Hadrian Garrard, Dr Harriet Harriss, John Holden, John Kieffer, John Newbigin, Lois Stonock, Mark Suggitt, Mark Williams, Peter Jenkinson, Sara Selwood, Shelagh Wright, Steve Moffitt, Tom Dyckhoff, Tom Keeley, Verity-Jane Keefe

 Charlie Tims is a researcher interested in cultural policy and cities.
 He has authored briefings, evaluations and strategies for, among others, The European Commission, The European Cultural Foundation, The Burberry Foundation and the British Council.
 He has written a series of pamphlets for the think-tank Demos, including People Make Places: Growing the Public Life of Cities